 Let’s start at the beginning.

-Closely associated to religion, acts of volunteering are traceable in Britain all the way back to medieval times urging to aid the poor and sick.
+Closely associated with religion, acts of volunteering are traceable in Britain all the way back to medieval times urging to aid the poor and sick.
 It is estimated that there were at least 500 voluntary hospitals in England during the 12th and 13th centuries!